 When I first went plant-based, my biggest struggle was giving up cheese.
-Of course, I overcame it with every struggle, but I still like the texture and flavors associated with cheese rather than the taste of the cheese itself.
-For that reason, I enjoy experimenting with making cheeses like my Nacho Cheese Sauce or the cheese sauce in my Cashew Miso Cheese.
+Of course, I overcame it, but I still like the texture and flavors associated with cheese rather than the taste of the cheese itself.
+For that reason, I enjoy experimenting with making cheeses like vegan nacho cheese sauce or the cheese sauce in cashew mac and cheese.
 So, since feta was one of my favorite cheeses, I decided to throw my apron in the ring and try to make my own version of tofu feta cheese.
+And I love this tofu feta cheese recipe!
+It is an excellent substitute for feta cheese for the whole family!

 As a result, I decided to go on the wild side, marinate my tofu, cook it, and then return it to the marinade for a firmer texture.